Michael Hooper (rugby union): International

 Following another strong 2015 Super Rugby season, Hooper was awarded the Peoples Choice – Wallaby of the Year at the John Eales Medal awards night for the second year in a row.
 He also kept his starting position safe, forcing David Pocock into Number 8 after returning from injury.
 He was also selected in the 31-man 2015 Rugby World Cup squad.
+Hooper was nominated for the 2015 World Rugby Player of the Year award, with All Blacks fly-half Dan Carter ultimately claiming the honour.

 In 2016, Hooper was again awarded the John Eales Medal, the 4th player to have won it a second time.

 Hooper became the full-time Wallabies captain for the 2017 Rugby Championship, following Stephen Moore announcing that the 2017 season would be his final year of test rugby.

+In August 2019, Hooper was named as captain in the 31-man Wallabies squad for the 2019 Rugby World Cup in Japan.

 His very rough playing style has led Hooper to collect nine yellow cards in his international career, matched in this unenviable record only by the Georgian Viktor Kolelishvili.

 In 2020, Hooper played his 100th test for Australia, becoming the fastest Wallaby to reach 100 tests.
 He also became the youngest-ever player to reach 100 tests for his country, although his record was later broken by Wales' centre, George North.
 Hooper's 100th test was a 16–16 draw with New Zealand, at the Wellington Regional Stadium.
 He went on to play all 6 of Australia's tests in 2020, under the new Head Coach, Dave Rennie.
+Following the conclusion of the 2020 season, Hooper was awarded the John Eales Medal for the third time.

 In 2021, Hooper surpassed George Gregan's record for the most caps as Wallabies captain, 60.
+Hooper was awarded the John Eales Medal for a record fourth time.
+He was nominated for World Rugby Player of the Year for a second time, with France scrum-half Antoine Dupont ultimately winning the award for 2021.

 In August 2023, Hooper was omitted from the Australian squad for the 2023 Rugby World Cup.
 At that time, Hooper was the fastest player to 50 caps and longest serving Wallabies captain Wallabies coach Eddie Jones cited Hooper's calf injury as a reason for his omission.